MingyuKim87/VAE/README.md

 ## Result
 ### Reproduce

-Given training set data, VAE architecture can generate the similar images without any label.<p>
+Given training set data, VAE architecture can generate the similar images without any label.<br>
 In this example, we introduce 2-Dimensional latent space unit.

 * Input Image